Leg Pain Could Signal Artery Blockage

 Carlos Neves, MD, is a vascular surgeon and medical director at Beebe Vascular who provides a range of treatment options — including medication, supervised exercise and procedures — to help patients live their best life.
 He is board certified and fellowship trained in vascular and endovascular surgery.
 To learn more about Beebe Vascular in Lewes, call (302) 703-9300 or visit www.beebehealthcare.org/vascular.

-Beebe is constructing a state-of-the-art hybrid operating room at the Margaret H. Rollins Lewes Campus.
-This operating theater will be the first of its kind in Sussex County.
+Beebe offers specialized vascular treatments in a state-of-the-art hybrid operating room at the Margaret H. Rollins Lewes Campus.
+This operating theater is the first of its kind in Sussex County and offers innovative and efficient options for our patients.
 Find out more.